 Weekends are free time.
 Either relax and un-wind at the Reserve, enjoying the park and its close-knit community, or head out on a weekend excursion to Port Elizabeth.
 Transport and shared hostel accommodation for weekend excursions are included in your fees.

 For available start dates check out the 'Dates & Availability' section below - you may need to scroll right to view the prices and book on!
-You can secure your place on your chosen adventure with a deposit of either $300 or 10% of the trip price, whichever is higher.
+You can secure your place on your chosen adventure with a deposit of either £300 or 10% of the trip price, whichever is higher.
 The remainder is paid leading up to the trip departing.

 - Pre-departure support